 A.R.S. § 42-5064(A)(2, 42-5064(C)(4)): (Deduction Code 517) Sales of internet access services to subscribers and customers.
-In FY 2018, businesses deducted an estimated \$22.3 million for this purpose.
-Had the transactions been taxable, they would have generated \$1.1 million in tax at a 5% rate.
+In FY 2019, businesses deducted an estimated \$30.5 million for this purpose.
+Had the transactions been taxable they would have generated \$1.5 million in tax at a 5% rate.

 A.R.S. § 42-5064(B)(1): (Deduction Code 619) A direct broadcast satellite television or data transmission service that operates pursuant to 47 Code of Federal Regulations part 25 for use in its direct broadcast satellite television or data transmission operation by a facility described in 42-5061(B)(15)(b) is not subject to transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2018.
+Data is not releasable on the value of this tax expenditure for FY 2019.

 A.R.S. § 42-5064(B)(2 and 3): (Deduction Codes 641 and 627) End user common line charges and carrier access charges established by federal communications regulations are exempt from transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2018.
+Data is not releasable on the value of this tax expenditure for FY 2019.

 A.R.S. § 42-5064(B)(4): (Deduction Code 633) Sales of direct broadcast satellite television services pursuant to 47 Code of Federal Regulations parts 25 and 100 by a direct broadcast satellite television service that operates pursuant to 47 Code of Federal Regulations parts 25 and 100.
-Data is not releasable for deductions made for this purpose in FY 2018.
+Data is not releasable for deductions made for this purpose in FY 2019.

 A.R.S. § 42-5064(B)(5): (Deduction Code 649) Telecommunications services purchased with a prepaid calling card, or a prepaid authorization number are exempt from transaction privilege tax.
-No data is available on the tax value of this exemption in FY 2018.
+Data is not releasable for deductions made for this purpose in FY 2019.

-A.R.S. § 42-5065(A)(1): (No deduction code exists for this exemption) The gross proceeds from manufacturing or publishing books are exempt from transaction privilege tax.
+A.R.S. § 42-5065(A)(1): (No deduction code exists for this exemption) he gross proceeds from manufacturing or publishing books are exempt from transaction privilege tax.
 No data is available on the tax value of this exemption.